MaastrichtU-IDS/dsri-documentation/website/docs/guide-known-issues.md

 To check your deployment config name via the web ui, go to the `topology` page in the developer view and note the name next to `DC` in blue under your pod.

+## Cannot access your data in the persistent folder

+Sometimes you cannot access anymore the data you put in the persistent folder of your container.
+It can be due to a node going down, if the persistent volume your pod is connected to is on this node, then it cannot access it anymore.

+You can easily fix this issue by restarting the pod of your application, it will make it properly connect to resources on nodes that are up.

+To restart the pod, go in topology, click on your application, go to the details tab, and decrease the pod count to 0, then put it back up to 1.

 ## DockerHub pull limitations

 :::warning Spot the issue